Greetings to you, thrill seekers, music lovers, conversationalists all across the fruited plain.

 Sure, go ahead.

-Uh it's called In the Eyes of Your Enemy.
+It's called In the Eyes of Your Enemy.

-And he's warning us that his job in this country was to find sites for the suitcase sized nuclear weapons.
+And he's warning us that his job in this country was to find sites for the suitcase-sized nuclear weapons.

-And he said that uh we better pay attention to this because as far as he knows, they could be here.
+And he said that we better pay attention to this because as far as he knows, they could be here.

 And he testified before our Congress.

-Now, wait, wait, wait just a second now.
+Now, wait, wait, wait just now.

-I understand I remember the story, and I know that a bunch of those things are missing.
+I remember the story, and I know that a bunch of those things are missing.

 And there have even been novels that I've read written about those missing things.